onqtam/headjack/src/motivation/problems.md

 ## Infrastructure centralization

-Google is way more than just a search engine even though the majority of their revenue comes from advertising - they control large percentages of the plumbing of the web - key choke points such as submarine cables, routing, data centers, browsers, DNS, etc. [`David Vorick`](https://twitter.com/DavidVorick) put this perfectly into perspective in [`The Worrying Depth and Scope of Censorship on the Internet`](https://blog.sia.tech/the-worrying-depth-and-scope-of-censorship-on-the-internet-ffd4bc5a5486) - some quotes:
+Google is way more than just a search engine even though the majority of their revenue comes from advertising - they control large percentages of the plumbing of the web - key choke points such as submarine cables, routing, data centers, browsers, DNS, etc. [`David Vorick`](https://twitter.com/DavidVorick) puts this perfectly into perspective in [`The Worrying Depth and Scope of Censorship on the Internet`](https://blog.sia.tech/the-worrying-depth-and-scope-of-censorship-on-the-internet-ffd4bc5a5486) - some quotes:

 > "If Google decides they don’t like you, then for 65% of the world you simply stop existing.
 You have no recourse.
 The terrifying thing about this is that Google is not an elected entity.
 Google has turned themselves into unelected regulators of the Internet, and they are held accountable only to their own share price."